joelhooks/angularjs-FlightDashboard/README.md

 	};
 ```

-So now we have flattened the chain.
-Let's try a cycle of refactoring:
+So now we have flattened the chain!

-Notice that we can perceive the request and response as a self-contained process.
-Thinking that way, we can simplify this even further:
+What else can we do?
+Notice that if we consider the async *request/response* as a self-contained process, then we can simplify this even further:

 ```javascript
 var FlightDashboard = function( $scope, user, flightService, weatherService, $log )